BrandonMorr/crazy-8-smackdown/README.md

 🕺 server init complete, listening for connections on port 3000 🕺
 ```

-To load the client, hit whatever port the server is listening for connections on in your browser of choice.
+Then load the client by hitting whatever port the server is listening for connections on using your browser of choice.